-- 1. Students must finalize and submit all the labs (Demo + Report) and obtain a passing grade of 50% or higher in all the labs.
-Also the students are required to have a good participation on the work evaluation form (+/- 10% variation max allowed).
-The work evaluation form can be downloaded from the Engg4420 CourseLink system found under the LABORATORY module.
-If an overall grade of lower than 50% is obtained in any lab, the students need to arrange with the instructor and the teaching assistant to reschedule a new demo and report submission.
-In this case, grade penalties will be applied as appropriate. - 2.
-Obtain a passing grade of 50% or higher in the final exam or have an average grade of 50% or higher in the midterm tests. - 3.
-If the course passing conditions 1 and 2 are not met then the final course grade will be the average of the exams out of 100% (the laboratory grades will not be considered).
+- 1. Students must finalize and submit all the labs (Demo + Report) and obtain a passing grade of 50% or higher in the lab portion of the course.
+If an overall grade of lower than 50% is obtained in any lab, the students need to arrange with the instructor and the teaching assistant to reschedule a new demo and report submission. - 2.
+Obtain a passing grade of 20% or higher out of the 40% weight in the final exam or have a cumulative grade of 25% out of the 55% in the two exams. - 3.
+If the course passing conditions 1 and 2 are not met then the final course grade will be 47% (the laboratory grades will not be considered).

-Contesting marks: All laboratory and midterm test marks must be contested within 1 day from the grade submission.
+Contesting marks: All laboratory and midterm test marks must be contested within 2 days from the grade submission.
 In addition, the exams must be written in pen or ink for contest considerations.